marcusportmann/inception/README.md

 # Inception Framework

 ## Overview
-The Inception Framework enables the rapid development of Java back-end and Angular front-end applications.
+The Inception Framework enables the rapid development of applications with a Java back-end and Angular front-end.

 ## Quickstart for MacOS